nextcloud/groupfolders/README.md

-# Group Folders
+# Group folders

 Admin configured folders shared by everyone in a group.

 ## Configure folders

-Folders can be configured from *Group Folders* in the admin settings.
+Folders can be configured from *Group folders* in the admin settings.

 After a folder is created, the admin can give access to the folder to one or more groups.